 Do you like keeping track of a company’s income and expenses AND holding a position of authority with significant responsibility?
 Then you would love to be a Certified Management Accountant!

 The daily routine of a CMA depends on your workplace environment, the monthly accounting cycle, and many other factors.
-This title gives you a lot of freedom and the day-to-day activities can be dramatically different from one CMA to another, but let’s take a glance at what a hypothetical work shift may look like.
+This financial management-related title gives you a lot of freedom in regards to work experience.
+Furthermore, the day-to-day activities can be dramatically different from one CMA to another, but let’s still try and take a glance at what a hypothetical work shift may look like for an individual with CMA certification!

 A Day in the Life

 As a CMA, you will be part of an executive team where you are responsible for several projects and determining whether or not these efforts will benefit your company.
-As we follow a fictitious CMA, let’s call him Peter, we can see what a typical day for a general CMA would look like.
+As we follow a fictitious CMA, let’s call him Peter, we can see what a typical day for an accredited financial professional would look like.

 It’s 7:00 am and the sun is shining.
-What a great day to estimate costs and oversee some development!
+What a great day to do some financial reporting and make some investment decisions!
 Peter rolls out of bed and enjoys his morning coffee before helping his kids get ready for school (which can be the toughest part of the day sometimes).
 Once the little ones have been dropped off, it’s time to sit through rush hour and head to the firm.

 Peter likes to get into the office around 8:30 so he can get a start on the most demanding tasks and complex transactions.
-This requires significant focus, so he will knock this out first thing in the morning before he has to handle other distracting managerial tasks.
+This requires significant focus, so he will knock this out first thing in the morning before he has to handle other distracting management accounting tasks.

 It’s 7:00 am & the sun is shining.
 What a great day to estimate costs & oversee some development!
 Click To Tweet

 Peter then turns to his email which is always full of requests for help or advice.
-He can get up to 100 emails a day, not to mention the personal inquires he handles when people stop by his office for assistance.
+He can get up to 100 emails a day: not to mention the torrent of personal inquires he handles when people stop by his office for assistance.
 That’s the beauty of the CMA—Peter is not just a basic accountant, he must also be a solid manager of people and financial tasks.

-Lunch time comes and Peter has already had a full day of putting out fires and calculating financial strategies.
+Lunchtime comes and Peter has already had a full day of risk management and calculating financial statements.
 As he snacks on the last bit of his tuna salad sandwich, he looks over his scheduled meetings for the rest of the day: one with the CEO and one with management.

 After he has thrown away the scraps of his lunch, it’s back to the grind.
 Peter heads on over to the CEO’s office to talk strategy.
-These meetings are quite frequent since Peter’s knowledge can be used to help with budgeting processes for projects, negotiations with contractors, and financial decisions that can help take the company into the future.
+These meetings are quite frequent since Peter’s knowledge of cost management can be used to help with budgeting processes for projects, negotiations with contractors, and financial decisions to help take the company into the future.
 Today, Peter is going over the cost estimates he calculated for an upcoming project.

-Once Peter has finished talking numbers with the CEO and stopped by the management team for a quick meeting, it’s back to the managerial tasks that change every day, depending on what the accounting team is doing.
+Once Peter has finished talking numbers with the CEO and stopped by the management team for a quick meeting, it’s back to the managerial tasks that change every day, depending on what the financial accounting team is doing.
 In between answering questions via email, Peter is able to analyze some adjusted costs and expenditures to ensure they are within the budget of an upcoming project.
-After finalizing an email of a requested financial plan for the CEO, it’s time to call it a day.
+After finalizing an email containing requested financial information for the CEO, it’s time to call it a day.

 What Does It Take to Be a CMA